just-js/just-js-docs/draft.md

     - run through the examples
     - start just and experiment
     - sync with billy
+  - thoughts
+    - there likely needs to be two sets of docs
+      - one for consumers (javascript perspective)
+      - one for contributors (c perspective)

 - everything in this file is in draft mode as i ramp up on just
 - general thoughts (sync with billy on these)